 DVB services encompass a wide variety of programmes carried via a diverse range of transmission channels.
 For the receiving device to be able to tune to such channels, and for the end user to be able to navigate through the available programmes, powerful navigational aids are provided as part of the DVB streams.

-For broadcast digital television, DVB-SI provides the required functionality, while the recent creation of DVB-I provides an internet-centric framework for service discovery and programme information.
+For broadcast digital television, DVB-SI provides the required functionality, while DVB-I provides an internet-centric framework for service discovery and programme information.
 DVB also provides fully featured solutions for the delivery of subtitles.